From Model Explanation to Data Misinterpretation: A Cautionary Analysis of Post Hoc Explainers in Business Research: Introduction

 \section{Introduction}

-Over the past few decades, the surge in data volume and complexity has led to the widespread adoption of machine learning (ML) for business analysis \citep{kleinberg2015prediction,mullainathan17applied}.
-ML is commonly used in scenarios where researchers focus on predicting a particular variable of interest.
-This translates into formulating a supervised learning problem where the target variable is predicted by an ML model using explanatory variables (features) as inputs.

-However, in business research, prediction alone is often insufficient.
-Researchers and practitioners are also interested in gaining insights about their data through ML models.
-In particular, they seek information about how explanatory variables are associated with the target variable, a relationship that can be described by the marginal effects of the explanatory variables.\footnote{Note that marginal effects are descriptive and do not directly indicate causality unless certain key assumptions, such as exogeneity, no omitted variable bias, etc., hold.} Unfortunately, most ML models with high accuracy operate as black boxes\footnote{It is worth acknowledging that recent years have seen the emergence of inherently interpretable models that can attain comparable performance to black box models, sans the reliance on post hoc explanations.
-However, these models, which lie beyond the purview of this paper's discussion, will not be further delved into here.} that produce predictions without providing any information about the explanatory variables.
-Thus, researchers often cannot obtain data insights directly from their predictive models.
+Over recent decades, the growth in data volume and complexity has made machine learning (ML) a mainstay of business analytics, particularly for prediction tasks \citep{kleinberg2015prediction,mullainathan17applied}.
+In these settings, researchers typically solve a supervised learning problem - predicting a target ($Y$) using a set of explanatory variables or features ($X$).
+However, in business applications, prediction alone is often insufficient.
+Researchers and practitioners are also interested in gaining insights about their data, in particular, \textit{how explanatory variables ($X$) are associated with the target variable ($Y$)}.
+Unfortunately, most ML models with high accuracy operate as black boxes\footnote{It is worth acknowledging that recent years have seen the emergence of inherently interpretable models that can attain comparable performance to black box models, sans the reliance on post hoc explanations.
+However, these models, which lie beyond the purview of this paper's discussion, will not be further delved into here.} that produce predictions without revealing how features relate to the targets.

-In response to the opacity of black box models, post hoc explainers have naturally garnered significant attention from business researchers.
-Explainers provide various types of explanations of black box models, such as feature importance \citep{ribeiro16lime,lundberg17shap}, partial dependence plots \citep{friedman01pdp}, counterfactual examples \citep{mothilal20dice}, etc. Many recent works in business research follow what we call the Explanation Pipeline, shown in Figure \ref{fig:pipeline}, in which a black box ML model is employed for a complicated prediction task and subsequently explained by a post hoc explainer.
-This pipeline enables researchers to gain some understanding of the model's decision-making process, such as the importance of different features.
+In response to this opacity, post hoc explainers have naturally garnered significant attention from business researchers.
+These tools provide various ways to interpret black box models, such as feature importance \citep{ribeiro16lime,lundberg17shap}, partial dependence plots \citep{friedman01pdp}, counterfactual examples \citep{mothilal20dice}, etc. Many recent studies in business research follow a two-stage pipeline that we will refer to as the \emph{Explanation Pipeline}.
+The Explanation Pipeline, illustrated in Figure \ref{fig:pipeline}, consists of a first stage where a black box ML model is employed for a prediction task, and a second stage where the ML model is explained by a post hoc explainer.
+This pipeline can illuminate model behavior by, for example, revealing which features appear most influential for the model’s predictions.